kristianverduin/Violation-Experiment/README.md

 # Violation-Experiment

-This repo contains the code and data used for the paper _Why is the traveling tournament problem not solved with genetic algorithms?_
+This repo contains the code and data used for the paper _Why is the traveling tournament problem not solved with genetic algorithms?_ by Kristian Verduin, Thomas Weise and Daan van den Berg.

 ## Code